Need further assistance?

 When do new cars need an MOT?

-However, after those 3 years, your car will need testing just like everyone else’s, so put a reminder in your diary.
+After those 3 years (or 4 years in Northern Ireland), your car will need testing just like everyone else’s, so put a reminder in your diary.
 Your MOT is held on a digital database, so if you don’t have one, or yours has expired, it’s an easy spot for the police.

 Driving without an MOT carries a heavy fine

 Driving without an MOT is illegal and carries a £1000 fine for those who choose to break the law.
+Having a valid vehicle's MOT certificate is a legal requirement and is necessary for tax and insurance purposes.
 The only exception to the rule is if you’re driving to a pre-booked MOT test appointment.

 Even if you’re not driving the car, it’s illegal to park it on public highways (roads to you and I) without a valid certificate.